jellyfin/jellyfin-plugin-opensubtitles/README.md

 ## Build Process
 1. Clone or download this repository
 2. Ensure you have .NET Core SDK setup and installed
-3. Build plugin with following command.
+3. Build plugin with following command
 ```sh
 dotnet publish --configuration Release --output bin
 ```